Vovkiv/extension-manager/po/README.md

 cd ./_build
 meson
 ```
 ![](screenshots/_26.png)
 	5. Now meson is initialized and you can re-generate `pot` file.

-Like this:
 ```bash
 meson compile extension-manager-pot
 ```
 ![](screenshots/_27.png)
 	6. Now close this terminal with:
 ```bash
 exit
 ```
 Or just click `cross symbol` on tab with this terminal.
 ![](screenshots/_28.png)

 * *Without GNOME Builder:*
 	1. Make sure that you have `meson` and `gettext` utilities installed on your system.
 Refer to your distribution package manager.
 	2. Go to `po` directory and run `print-source-files.sh`.
 ```bash
 cd extension-manager/po
 ./print-source-files.sh > ./POTFILES
 ```
 	3. Go to the build directory (typically `_build`, but whichever you specified when running meson) and initialize it.

-Like this:

 ```bash
 cd extension-manager
 mkdir ./_build
 cd ./_build
 meson
 ```
 	4. Now meson is initialized and you can re-generate `pot` file.

-Like this:
 ```bash
 meson compile extension-manager-pot
 ```